 Montmartre – winding cobblestone streets, bohemian bistros, Sacré Coeur and the Moulin Rouge.
-There is so much to see in this quintessentially French neighbourhood that makes it a must during a trip to Paris.
+There is so much to see in this French neighbourhood that makes it a must during a trip to Paris.
 But beyond the main tourist sites there are also several secrets hidden within the quarter that one may stumble upon.
 Here are my top 5 secrets hidden in Montmartre.

 Renoir’s Gardens and Café Renoir

-Surrounding the Musée Montmartre are three charming gardens named after the Impressionist painter Auguste Renoir who once lived and painted there.
-The cost to visit just the gardens is 4 euros, and you’ll enjoy spectacular views of Montmartre as well as the cityscape of Paris.
+Surrounding the Musée Montmartre are three charming gardens named after the Impressionist painter Auguste Renoir who once painted there.
+The cost to visit just the gardens is 4 euros, and you’ll enjoy views of Montmartre as well as the cityscape of Paris.
 Plus, within the gardens there is a tiny tea salon housed in a room that was a former winter garden.
 It was actually the glass roof of this room which inspired Renoir’s painting “Bal du Moulin de la Galette” in 1876.
 The enchanting Café Renoir is open everyday between 12:15 and 7pm.

 Bust of Dalida